 If you want to understand how these phones can be sized up to Apple’s 2019 iPhones, check out this MacRumors post.

 You might find this next MacRumors image especially attractive, linking the rumored 5.4-inch model (middle) to the first-generation iPhone SE (left) and the second-generation iPhone SE (right).
-I wanted a phone that was smaller than the iPhone X / XS / 11 Pro with a side-by-side display, and the size of this dummy model looked perfect.
+I wanted a smaller phone than the iPhone X / XS / 11 Pro with a side-by-side display, and the size of this dummy model looked perfect.

-Also, if you want to understand what the rumored new iPhone sizes might look like personally, watch the MKBHD video where they are moving forward with a set of dummy models.
+If you want to understand what the rumored new iPhone sizes might look like personally, watch the MKBHD video to move forward with a set of dummy models.

-The first iPhone with 5G, but which colors and flavors?
+The first 5G iPhone, but which colors and flavors?

 The Wall Street Journal reported in April that some of this year’s “iPhones” would get 5G, while Bloomberg said 5G would be included in “a maximum of four handset models.”
 Fast company has a source that claims that only the top-of-the-line model will offer the most rapid MMV flavor of 5G.

-Back in January, Ming-Chi Koo said that all four models of the upcoming iPhone would support both 6GHz and high-speed (but far-reaching) MMW 5G, and we generally hear rumors of it.
+In January, Ming-Chi Koo said that all four upcoming iPhone models would support both 6GHz and high-speed (but far-reaching) MMW 5G, and we generally hear rumors of it.
 The rest of the children will be put at a higher height.
 But even Koo said in its guidance last week that shipments to the MMV 5G iPhones would be “less than expected,” without specifying if any iPhones had dropped the technology or not.

 So it sounds like a safe betting that 5G should come on new iPhones – Qualcomm and Apple have worked hard to do so – but it’s not yet clear which phone has 5G.